We all poop. So why is pooping during delivery a horrifying concept?

-So, I shipped my husband to the en suite bathroom to grab some toilet paper as I prepared to basically catch my poop as each contraction basically uncontrollably rocketed it out, then passed it to my husband to run into the toilet like we were bailing out a ship from water.
+So, I shipped my husband to the en suite bathroom to grab some toilet paper as I prepared to basically catch my poop as each contraction uncontrollably rocketed it out, then passed it to my husband to run into the toilet like we were bailing out a ship from water.

 To say it brought our marriage to another level is an understatement because until that moment, I’d never even pooped in the same room as him.

-Now at this point I’m feeling a combination of pride and horror for dealing with it myself, almost done with this ridiculous mission I’d put us both on — until BOTH the nurses walked in mid-poop beep test…we literally both froze, my husband poop in hand, and just stared at them in horror.
+Now at this point I’m feeling a combination of pride and horror for dealing with it myself, almost done with this ridiculous mission I’d put us both on — until BOTH the nurses walked in mid-poop beep test…we both froze, my husband with poop in hand, and just stared at them in horror.

 We literally got caught smuggling poop into the toilet mid-transfer.
 So, I caved and explained the whole situation to my old nurse and the new nurse, deeply ashamed and embarrassed of what I’d done until she replied with a simple, “Why didn’t you just call us?
 This is great news, it means it’s time to push.”